The Best New AC Unit – A Complete Guide

 NOTE: There may be a little fluctuation between contractors based on how efficiently their company runs.
 Some may earn higher profit than others, some may have less overhead.
 However, generally speaking this is a pretty close approximation based on thousands of service contractors across the U.S.

-It’s pretty well-known that most contracting companies struggle to earn double-digit profits.
+It’s pretty well-known in my industry that most contracting companies struggle to earn double-digit profits.
 Most business advisors, coaches, groups and associations believe many make less than 5%… some fail to turn a profit at all.
+That’s not good for the clients who do business with unprofitable companies.
+I explain why below.

-When a component or something fails, you’ll need to use your warranty.
-If the company is out of business because they failed to remain profitable, their warranty isn’t worth much to you.
-Neither is their maintenance contract or any other promises they made you now have an empty promise written in the contract!
+When something fails (it’s mechanical equipment, so more than likely something will), you’ll need to use your warranty.
+If the company is out of business because they failed to remain profitable, your labor warranty is worthless.
+So is your maintenance agreement, workmanship guarantee, & other promises they made you!
 You may think you’re safe, after all… it’s a brand new system!
 That would be a shortsighted.
 Brand new systems break down all the time.
 This equipment is made up of many electrical and mechanical components and run constantly in extreme weather conditions – they break!

-Your HVAC contractor made approximately $500 on your $5,000 system / $1,000 on your $10,000 system.
+Your HVAC contractor made approximately $500 on your $5,000 system / $1,000 on your $10,000 system / $1,500 on $15,000.
 Also remember, that’s only if everything goes 100% to plan.
 Based on three decades of experience I can assure you many things can happen that were unplanned.
-A good AC company will satisfy their customer first – even if that means losing money on the installation!
+A good AC company will satisfy their customer first – even if that means losing money on that project.
 I share this to say, the contractor with the higher price may not be making more profit.
-He/she may be giving you more value, have better trained & paid installers, doing things better than the “lowest bidder”.
-In the end, that may “cost” you less than hiring the contractor who charged the least upfront.
+He/she may be giving you more value, have better trained & paid installers, and doing things better than the “lowest bidder”.
+In the end, that may (and usually does) “cost” you less than hiring the contractor who charged the least upfront.

-If we used “margin-based” pricing, we’d make more money on higher-end systems (and they would cost more than we charge).
+If we used “margin-based” pricing, we’d make more money on higher-end systems (they would cost much more).
 However, using GPMD pricing, we make the same on a high-end system as we do on an entry-level system.
 I just told you consumers are more satisfied with the highest-end units on the market.
 These units have a higher upfront price tag than single-stage and two-stage units.
-However, not everyone has the budget for a new AC unit that can run as much as 9k, 10k or higher.
+However, not everyone has the budget for a new AC unit that can run as much as 12k, 14k, or higher.
 That’s a lot of bread!

 Never Buy a New AC Unit Based on Upfront Price

-I can’t stress this enough.
-Whenever I see buyer’s remorse, it’s always from people who chose the cheapest contractor aka “the lowest bid”.
+I can’t stress this enough: Whenever I hear about buyer’s remorse, it’s always from people who chose the cheapest contractor aka “the lowest bid”.
 This is true even when they bought a “better” unit from a “cheaper” contractor.
+I’m not exaggerating when I say I hear these stories every single day.
+Once you’ve spent thousands of dollars on the low bidder, there’s no turning back without spending a lot more than you would’ve initially.
+As a result most homeowners live with their mistake (and regret) for the life of the equipment – often uncomfortably with higher energy and repair bills.

 Two Golden Rules When Buying a New AC